ptibogxiv/doliconnect/includes/pdfjs/README.md

 + http://localhost:8888/web/viewer.html

-Please keep in mind that this requires a modern and fully up-to-date browser; refer to [Building PDF.js](https://github.com/mozilla/pdf.js/blob/master/README.md#building-pdfjs) for non-development usage of the PDF.js library.
+Please keep in mind that this assumes the latest version of Mozilla Firefox; refer to [Building PDF.js](https://github.com/mozilla/pdf.js/blob/master/README.md#building-pdfjs) for non-development usage of the PDF.js library.

 It is also possible to view all test PDF files on the right side by opening: